SebastienHUGDELARAUZE/ue-os-project/README.md

 ## Usages

-- To build the project, you can use the makefile task `build`:
+- To build the project, you can use the makefile task `shell`:

-      $ make build
+      $ make shell
       gcc ...

-  > Will produce an executable called `main`
+  > Will produce an executable called `shell`

-- To clean the project afterward, use the task `clean`:
+- To clean the project afterward, use the task `clean` or `realclean`:

       $ make clean
       rm ...